We Will Always Have Our Sealers

 EARLIEST DATE: 1960 (Kelland); reportedly written 1945

 Ryan/Small, p.
 155, "We Will Always Have Our Sealers" (1 text)

-NOTES: This reportedly was written as Kelland watched the sealing fleet set out in 1945.
+NOTES [137 words]: This reportedly was written as Kelland watched the sealing fleet set out in 1945 (although Kelland printed it in Anchor Watch without any commentary).
 An old sealer commented that the few ships sailing would be the last (apparently meaning that they would not be replaced when they broke down).
 Kelland wrote this piece as a counter-argument.

 Go to the Ballad Search form

 Go to the Ballad Index Instructions